hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

     }
 ```

 When using the special attribute `*` (asterisk or splat character) in addition to other attributes, splat should be ordered last so that it is easy to see.
+You may not include multiple splats in the same body.

 **Good**: